How do you invest in uncertain times? Many investors these days are looking for new ways to mitigate risk and navigate

 Are alternative funds less volatile than other funds?

 Not necessarily.
 Some alt funds are narrowly focused on one asset, like gold or real estate, and these funds can be very volatile at times.
 Others are designed to try to reduce volatility, and that’s what many investors are looking for these days.

 As the SEC put it, “Many alt funds try to minimize swings in the value of their investments and reduce risks by spreading their investments among different asset types and/or using complex trading strategies.”

 Are alternative mutual funds the same as hedge funds?

-Why would I invest in an alternative fund in 2020?
+Why would I invest in an alternative fund?

 “Demand for liquid alts is expected to keep rising in a world of rock-bottom rates, because they are cheaper than real hedge funds and you can get out of them at any time, unlike hedge funds, which typically have lockups,” Barron’s wrote.